Built-in Plugin

 cnb:read-file

-directive is more convenient for outputting variables, but will expose content in logs, which is not suitable for sensitive information.
+command to output variables is more convenient but will display the content in the logs, making it unsuitable for sensitive information.

-.
-For sensitive information generated during build process, write to file and read with this built-in task.
+for importing, and for sensitive information generated during the build process, you can write it to a file and use this built-in task to read it.

 imports

-only supports files existing in remote repositories, while this built-in task only supports reading local files.
+only supports files existing in remote repositories, while this built-in task only supports reading files that exist locally.

 structure).